 Latvia is using both options - Energy Efficiency Obligation Scheme22 and Alternative Policy Measures23 to meet total cumulative energy savings.
 The Energy Efficiency Law24 which contains legal norms arising from the Energy Efficiency Directive 2012/27/EU are in force from 29 March 2016.
 The measures based on the Energy Efficiency Law are included in the WEM scenario.
-Among others, Energy Efficiency Law provides the framework for the EEOS and for such measures as energy audits and energy efficiency improvement in large enterprises (the transposition of the framework defined by the Energy Efficiency Directive), energy management systems in enterprises which are large electricity consumers (national measure), energy management systems in central state administration institutions and municipalities, as well as voluntary agreements on energy efficiency with commercial sector and with other actors.
+Among others, Energy Efficiency Law provides the framework for the EEOS and for such measures as energy audits and energy Efficiency Directive), energy management systems in enterprises which are large electricity consumers (national measure), energy management systems in central state administration institutions and municipalities, as well as voluntary agreements on energy efficiency with commercial sector and with other actors.